hiylx/icera1n/Guides/jailbreaking.md

  - Step 7.
 Open palera1n app
  - Step 8.
 Choose Sileo
  - Step 8.1 When it installs Sileo it will ask you to set the terminal password.
 Set it to something you can remember
- - Step 8.2 once it is installed open Sileo choose packages and choose "Upgrade all"
+ - Step 8.2 Once it is installed open Sileo choose packages and choose "Upgrade all"
  - You are now jailbroken.
 To rejailbreak just follow steps 1 to 5
  - To remove you can follow steps 1 to 3 then choose palera1n remove jailbreak (rootless)